Alaska Department of Fish and Game

 1 member of Legislature (Resources Committee), plus 1 member with wide knowledge of and interest in marine

 fisheries problems; advisory committee is appointed by the commissioners.

-For more information see: Governor's Pacific Marine Fisheries Factsheet.
+For more information see: Governor's Pacific States Marine Fisheries Commission Factsheet.

 - Local Fish and Game Advisory Committees (local elections)